SEND

 Annual Review

-The pupil’s with EHC Plans / Pupil Funding Agreements have their needs reviewed annually.
+The pupil’s with EHC Plans have their needs reviewed annually.
 This provides an opportunity to check the pupil’s progress and provision being made to meet the pupil’s educational/social communication/ disability needs.
 Parents and pupils are invited to give their views.
 The Annual Review allows interested parties to share expertise, concerns and plans for the future.
 It is considered to be of vital importance that the pupil’s efforts in school are valued and that constructive comments are made by all concerned.

 ASSESSMENTS